w3f/polkadot-wiki/docs/learn/learn-guides-transfers.md

 slug: ../learn-guides-transfers
 ---

-import RPC from "./../../components/RPC-Connection"; import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem"; import MessageBox from "../../components/MessageBox"; import "../../components/MessageBox.css";
+import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem"; import MessageBox from "../../components/MessageBox"; import "../../components/MessageBox.css";

 <MessageBox message="Polkadot-JS is for developers and power users only.
 If you need help using the
 [Polkadot-JS UI](../general/polkadotjs-ui.md), you can contact the